qutech/qopt/README.md

 exchange quantum simulation and optimal control applications implemented using qopt.

-## Version
-This is the open alpha version.
-The name might be changed in the future.
-The contend will be extended based on feedback concerning the needs and demands of (possible) users.
-If you miss an important feature, you can request it by opening a issue in the git repository or write me directly at j.teske@fz-juelich.de.

 ## Introduction
 In current quantum computer prototypes information is stored an processed in